aminere/powerplay-threejs/README.md

 ## Setup instructions (Windows 11)

-`npm install`
+1. `npm install`

-`cd editor` ▶️ `npm install`
+2. `cd editor` ▶️ `npm install`

 :warning: Open a terminal in administrator mode

-`cd editor/public` ▶️ `create-symlinks.bat` or `./create-symlinks.sh` if you have mingw
+3. `cd editor/public` ▶️ `create-symlinks.bat` or `./create-symlinks.sh` if you have mingw

 This will allow the editor to access the game data located in `game/public`, through sym links.

 ## Run the editor

-`npm run build:watch`
+1. `npm run build:watch`

-:warning: Keep the above command running an open a new terminal.
+:warning: Keep the above command running and open a new terminal.
 It will allow hot reload of the game library within the editor.

-`cd editor` ▶️ `npm run dev`
+2. `cd editor` ▶️ `npm run dev`

 open `http://localhost:5173` in a web browser